turangulcicek/Pokemon-project/Readme.md

 # Pokemon Project

--lists all pokemons by fetching data from Api
+-lists all pokemons by fetching data from Api <br>
 -enables users to saerch for any pokemon by their names.

 ## Sources